mgxy0/FWCrypt/README.md

    - Choose `c` to encrypt.
    - Enter the path of the file to encrypt.
    - Enter a strong password.
-   - The crypted files is in the same path.
+   - The crypted files is named "CryptedFW-file.fwc" in the same path.

 2. **Decrypt a file**:
    ```sh